La Center School District Logo

 Want your child to start school on time next year?
 Make a well-child appointment now to complete:

-• Vaccinations – Sign up for MyIR (My Immunization Record) to see if your student needs any school required immunizations.
+• Vaccinations – Sign up for MyIR Mobile (My Immunization Record) to see if your student needs any school required immunizations.

 • Individual Health Plans (IHP) for Asthma, Diabetes, Life-Threatening Allergies, Seizures and other life-threatening conditions (complete yearly